 Short-form references must be linked in the right way to the quoted or paraphrased words.
 There are various possibilities: many are illustrated in the University of Manchester’s English Phrasebank, and interested readers are also referred to the posts within this blog entitled 22.
 Multiple Speakers in a Text, 79.
 Grammar Problems in Quotation Writing and 127.
 When to Use Indirect Speech.

 However, there is one particular kind of link that can give grammatical problems to writers whose mother tongue is not English: use of “citation verbs”.
 These are mostly verbs that express different kinds of saying and thinking, such as ARGUE, ASK, ASSERT, CLAIM, EMPHASISE, INDICATE, MAINTAIN, MENTION, NOTE, POINT OUT, SAY, SHOW, STATE, STRESS, SUGGEST, WRITE, BELIEVE, CONSIDER, FEEL, HOLD, THINK and BE CONVINCED.
-A typical use might be like this:
+A typical use might be: